fvwmorg/fvwm/manpages/fvwm.rst

 menu or bound to a mouse button or a keyboard key.
 It is left as an exercise for the user to decide which function make sense for initialization and which ones make sense for run−time.

-| **Supplied Configuration**
-| A sample configuration file, *system.fvwm2rc*, is supplied with the
-  fvwm distribution.
-It is well commented and can be used as a source of examples for fvwm configuration.
-It may be copied to */usr/local/share/fvwm/config* file.

-Alternatively, the built−in menu (accessible when no configuration file is found) has options to create an initial config file for the user.

-If you are new to fvwm, try *fvwm−themes*\ [] package demonstrating the powerful fvwm functionality.

 FONTS
 -----